edmirjano/RaiseYourVoice/Docs/ImplementationStatus.md

 | Database Backups | ❌ Not Started | Data protection strategy |

 ## Next Steps Priority
-1. Implement data encryption for sensitive information
+1. ✅ Implement data encryption for sensitive information
-2. Create encrypted API paths
+2. ✅ Create encrypted API paths
+3. ✅ Implement key rotation mechanisms for encryption keys
+4. ✅ Add logging for encryption/decryption operations to detect potential issues
+5. Create automated tests for security features
-3. Complete core mobile app functionality
+6. Complete core mobile app functionality with gRPC services
-4. Finalize web application features
+7. Finalize web application features
-5. Set up complete deployment pipeline
+8. Set up complete deployment pipeline

 ## Conclusion
 The RaiseYourVoice platform has made significant progress with the backend implementation.
 The MongoDB integration is complete with specialized repository implementations for all entities, along with a comprehensive indexing strategy for optimal query performance.
-Recently, the server-side translation system has been implemented, providing language header support for both English and Albanian languages with efficient Redis caching.
+The server-side translation system has been implemented, providing language header support for both English and Albanian languages with efficient Redis caching.
 This enables the backend to return pre-translated content based on the client's language preference.

-The JWT authentication system with refresh token rotation provides a secure authentication mechanism.
-The next phase of implementation should focus on implementing field-level encryption for sensitive data and encrypted API paths for enhanced security.
+Recent security enhancements include field-level encryption for sensitive data using AES-256 encryption and API path encryption for enhanced API security.
+The field-level encryption automatically encrypts and decrypts sensitive fields marked with the [Encrypted] attribute, ensuring that PII and payment information are securely stored in the database.
+The API path encryption middleware obfuscates API endpoints, making it more difficult for potential attackers to discover and target specific endpoints.

+A comprehensive key rotation system has been implemented to enhance security further.
+This system manages encryption keys with versioning, allowing for automatic and scheduled rotation of encryption keys without disrupting the application.
+The system stores encryption keys in MongoDB with proper indexing for efficient lookup, and includes a background service that periodically checks for key rotation needs based on configurable settings.
+This ensures that even if a key is compromised, its usefulness to attackers is limited in time.

+The security implementation has been further strengthened with the addition of a dedicated encryption logging service that tracks all encryption operations, key rotations, and security events.
+This provides comprehensive visibility into the encryption system's operation, helping to detect potential issues or security breaches early.
+The logging service includes performance tracking for encryption operations, detailed security event logging, and comprehensive key lifecycle event tracking.

+The next phase should focus on creating automated tests for the security features, completing the gRPC services for mobile app communication, finalizing the web application features, and setting up a complete deployment pipeline.